LLNL/Caliper/doc/sphinx/index.rst

 ================================================================

 Caliper is a program instrumentation and performance measurement framework.
-It is designed as a performance-analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.
+It is a performance-analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.
 Caliper is primarily aimed at HPC applications, but works for